AbdimajidHussein03/snipeit-ecs-deployment/README.md

 Although configuring the trust policies took time, the final implementation is significantly more secure than relying on long-lived access keys.

 ---

-## HTTPS & DNS Configuration

-Provisioning HTTPS automatically using AWS Certificate Manager initially appeared straightforward but required understanding how ACM validates ownership of a domain.

-Terraform was configured to automatically create the required Route53 validation records, allowing certificates to be issued without manual intervention.

-Understanding the relationship between Route53, ACM and the Application Load Balancer was one of the most valuable networking lessons from this project.

----